davidjosearaujo/davidjosearaujo.github.io/content/posts/safety-glasses-first.md

 And that is were virtualization comes in, when the goal minimizing exposure, there aren't much better options than it.

-If your plannning on working with potentially malicious applications, doing forensic research and recovery or even bug hunting, being confortable with virtualization is a must have.
-But not only that, you'll find the need to make virtualization programmable and repitable.
+If your planning on working with potentially malicious applications, doing forensic research and recovery or even bug hunting, being comfortable with virtualization is a must have.
+But not only that, you'll find the need to make virtualization programmable and reproducible (especially when dealing with _POCs_ and forensics).

 ## Virtual Machines + Vagrant